Elderly man stabbed to death while riding mobility scooter in London

 Officers were called to Cayton Road at 4.06pm to reports of a man with stab injuries.
 Parademics and an air ambulance responded but the man was pronounced dead at the scene.

-Police have made no arrests and are working to inform the man’s next of kin.
+Police have made no arrests and were still working to inform the man’s next of kin on Tuesday night.

+Pictures published on local news website MyLondon showed a red mobility scooter on the road, which has been cordoned off by police, and a large number of officers at the scene.

 Chief Superintendent Sean Wilson, lead for policing in Ealing, said: “This is an awful incident that will understandably cause considerable alarm to people locally and across London.
 Our thoughts are with the elderly victim.